Nikki's a working wife and mom. Her interests include family life, gardening, cooking, and music.

 Who doesn’t love a tangy, crunchy dill pickle?

 All you need are fresh cucumbers, vinegar, water, the seasoning mix, and jars to store your pickles in.
-Since they are going in the refrigerator, I am sure any clean jar would do.
-I did use Ball mason quart sized jars as I happened to have them on hand.
+Since they are going in the refrigerator, I am sure any clean jar would work.
+I used Ball Mason quart-sized jars as I happened to have them on hand.

-I had enough fresh cucumbers (about 14 medium) to make 2 quart size jars.
-I simply followed the instructions on the seasoning mix.
+I had enough fresh cucumbers (about 14 medium) to make 2-quart size jars.
+I simply followed the instructions on the seasoning mix as pictured below.

 Wash cucumbers and cut ends off.
 Cut into halves, spears, or slices.
 Put in large bowl.

-Pour hot liquid over the cucumbers.
-Allow to cool to room temperature.
+Very carefully, pour the hot liquid over the cucumbers.
+Allow the hot mixture to cool to room temperature.

-I cheated and ate some the next day, and they were pretty yummy.
-You can refrigerate up to 3 months.
+I have to be honest.
+I cheated and ate some of the pickles the next day, and they were pretty yummy!
+They should stay good in the refrigerator for three months.

 - 14 cucumbers, medium